mostafa-ja/sigma-binary/README.md

 This project introduces and evaluates **Sigma-Binary**, a novel adversarial attack specifically designed for binary-constrained domains in malware detection.
 Key contributions include:

-- **Prioritized Binary Rounding (PBR)**: An efficient method for mapping continuous perturbations into binary space while retaining high attack success.
+- **Prioritized Binary Rounding**: An efficient method for mapping continuous perturbations into binary space while retaining high attack success.
 - **Sigma-Binary Attack**: A gradient-based attack using differentiable approximations of Hamming distance for binary feature manipulation in malware detection systems.

 ---